MicrosoftDocs/xamarin-communitytoolkit/docs/views/cameraview.md

 # CameraView

-The CameraView control allows the user to display a preview window of the camera output.
-In addition, it can take pictures or record videos.
-The CameraView also offers the options you would expect to support taking photos and recording videos such as: turning the flash on or off, save the captured media to a file and offer different hooks for events.
+The CameraView control enables the user to display a preview of the camera output.
+In addition, it can take photos or record videos.
+The CameraView also offers the options you would expect to support taking photos and recording videos such as turning the flash on or off, saving the captured media to a file, and offering different hooks for events.

 ## Syntax